streamlit/streamlit/docs/develop_streamlit_components.md

   "font": "someFont"
 }
 ```

+The `base` option allows you to specify a preset Streamlit theme that your custom theme inherits from.
+Any theme config options not defined in your theme settings have their values set to those of the base theme.
+Valid values for `base` are `"light"` and `"dark"`.

 Note that the theme object has fields with the same names and semantics as the
 options in the "theme" section of the config options printed with the command